-As work experience is a requirement of all students in the Sixth Form, there are several opportunities throughout the year when students are expected to be experiencing the world of work.
-Those who are considering applying for a vocational degree in Teaching or in any of the Health Care Degrees, must be able to show significant work experience on submitting their application and are therefore encouraged to be doing this work experience at suitable times throughout the Sixth Form.
+As career experience is a requirement of all students in the Sixth Form, there are several opportunities throughout the year when students are expected to be experiencing the world of work.
+Those who are considering applying for a vocational degree in Teaching or in any of the Health Care Degrees, must be able to show significant career experience on submitting their application and are therefore encouraged to be doing this career experience at suitable times throughout the Sixth Form.

 The Sixth Form Office will help you arrange this.